CMAP-REPOS/LUI-wiki/1300_Institutional.md

 ![](./img/1310_1.PNG)

 Nursing home in Elgin.
-Corroborated by the *Long Term Care* reference layer, and by the presense of a population in the census block living in nursing homes (`I_NURS > 0`).
+Corroborated by the *Long Term Care* reference layer, and by the presence of a population in the census block living in nursing homes (`I_NURS > 0`).

 ![](./img/1310_2.PNG)